 |Network Code on Forward Capacity Allocation (FCA)|

-Commission Regulation (EU) 2016/1719 of 26 September 2016 establishing a guideline on forward capacity allocation (FCA) establishes common rules for Forward Capacity Allocation including the establishment of common methodology for determining the volumes of capacity simultaneously available between bidding zones.
+Commission Regulation (EU) 2016/1719 of 26 September 2016 establishing a guideline on forward capacity allocation (FCA Regulation) establishes common rules for forward capacity allocation including the establishment of common methodology for determining the volumes of capacity simultaneously available between bidding zones.

-The FCA was published in the EU Official Journal on 27 September 2016 and the date of its entry into force is 17 October 2016.
+The FCA Regulation was published in the EU Official Journal on 27 September 2016 and entered into force on 17 October 2016.

-- the establishment of a common methodology to determine long-term cross-zonal capacity (either a coordinated net transmission capacity approach or a flow-based approach),
+2. the establishment of a common methodology to determine long-term cross-zonal capacity, in the forms of:

-- the establishment of a single allocation platform at European level offering long term transmission rights, and
+3. the establishment of a single forward capacity allocation platform at European level offering long term transmission rights, and

-The entities affected by the requirements set forth by the FCA will be Transmission System Operators (TSOs), National Regulatory Authorities, the Agency for the Cooperation of Energy Regulators (ACER), Allocation Platforms, platforms for secondary trading and, last but not least, market participants.
+The entities affected by the requirements set forth by the FCA Regulation will be Transmission System Operators (TSOs), NRAs, the Agency for the Cooperation of Energy Regulators (ACER), Allocation Platforms, platforms for secondary trading and, last but not least, market participants.